volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

 `name` - (Required) The value of name has to follow DNS-1035 format. (`String`).

+### No Authentication

+No Authentication of BGP session.

 ### Outside Interfaces

 All interfaces in the site local outside network..